-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Sacha Baron Cohen, The Spy

-Russell Crowe, The Loudest Voice
+Russell Crowe, The Loudest Voice – winner

 Jared Harris, Chernobyl